 12. Dusky-Headed Conure

 These Conures aren’t quite as visually impressive as others, though they’re excellent pets because of their personalities.
-Still, they’re beautiful birds, though not as bright as many other parrots.
+Still, they’re beautiful birds, despite being not as bright as many other parrots.
 Their feathers are dull green with a grey head from which the Dusky-Headed Conure takes its name.

 What makes these Conures great pets is that they’re much less demanding.
 They’re naturally loving and sweet and even make good pets for children.
 Plus, they’re pretty quiet compared to other Conures.